OAI/OpenAPI-Specification/versions/3.0.md

 ### <a name="securityFiltering"></a>Security Filtering

-Some objects in the Swagger specification may be declared and remain empty, or completely be removed, even though they are inherently the core of the API documentation.
+Some objects in the OpenAPI Specification may be declared and remain empty, or completely be removed, even though they are inherently the core of the API documentation.

 The reasoning behind it is to allow an additional layer of access control over the documentation itself.
 While not part of the specification itself, certain libraries may choose to allow access to parts of the documentation based on some form of authentication/authorization.